Joyce Lussu: Early life and education

+Career

 Her travels in Africa during the years 1933–1938 gave birth to environmentalist commitments; politically she was of the left and she became a member of the anti-fascist organization Giustizia e Libertà.
 In 1938 at age 25, she met 47-year-old Emilio Lussu, who was to be her companion, and later second husband, until his death in 1975.
 Together they participated in the Resistance, for which she was awarded the silver medal for military valour.

 Her literary career, encouraged by Benedetto Croce, began in 1939 with the volume Liriche.
 In Fronti e frontiere she gave an account of the struggle in which she and Emilio Lussu had engaged during the Resistance.
 Sherlock Holmes, anarchici e siluri, a piece of Holmesian apocrypha, which she published in 1986, should also be mentioned.
 She was also a translator, above all of avant-garde literature from Asia and Africa.
 In particular she is known for her translations of the great Turkish poet Nazim Hikmet.

+She continued her political activism, attending the First Congress of Differentiated Associations in Cagliari in 1951.